odea-project/qAlgorithms/README.md

 ```sh
   ./qAlgorithms.exe -h
 ```
-Process the file measurement.mzML and write a feature list with every detected peak into the directory "results":
+Process the file measurement.mzML and write a complete feature list into the directory "results":
 ```sh
   ./qAlgorithms.exe -i C:/example/path/measurement.mzML -o ../my/results -printfeatures
 ```
 searches the directory "allMeasurements" and all subdirectories for files ending in .mzML and process them.
-All intermediate results, those being centroids, bins and peaks, are written to a .csv file and saved to the "results" directory:
+All intermediate results, those being centroids, bins and features, are written to a .csv file and saved to the "results" directory:
 ```sh
   ./qAlgorithms.exe -i ./allMeasurements -o ./results -printall
 ```

 Some things to keep in mind:
 * `qAlgorithms` can only process profile mode data at this point.
-While we did implement functionality for processing centroided data, the results are significantly less reliable.
-Additionally, we did not yet find a good process for estimating the mass accuracy of a given centroid for input from different mass spectrometers.
-As such, processing centroided data is only possible if you recompile the program yourself at this point in time (which would still lead to inaccurate results).
+We rely on uncertainty data generated during centroiding for following steps and have not found a way to esitmate them so far.
+The ability to process centroids will be added once that problem is solved

 * Check out the [Wiki page](https://github.com/odea-project/qAlgorithms/wiki/Questions-regarding-the-use-of-qAlgorithms) for more details on using `qAlgorithms`.
 * If you do not specify which results you want, no output will be written when using the command line interface.
-* If the program crashes, check if your problem matches one of the known bugs on our [issues page](https://github.com/odea-project/qAlgorithms/issues).
-If a workaround exists, we will provide it there while a proper solution is being worked on.
+* If the program crashes, check if your problem matches one of the known program errors on our [issues page](https://github.com/odea-project/qAlgorithms/issues).
+We will not fix known problems before the program is considered to be stable.
 * If multiple copies of the same file are found during recursive search, only one of them will be processed.
 * The different quality scores do not serve as a way to remove peaks from your results.
 They only indicate how well the data at every step fit our